Buying real estate in Indonesia?

 Sources: Business Wire, GlobeNewswire, PwC

-11) You must verify the property's legal status to avoid disputes or losing your investment
+11) Always verify the legal status of a property in Indonesia to avoid disputes or investment loss

 Many foreigners make the mistake of not thoroughly checking the property's legal status, leading to potential disputes or loss of investment.